 If you are not sure that your research even involves human subjects in this way, you can use HRP-215 Not Human Subjects Research Determination Request as a guide.
-This is the form you would submit through ESTR if you need an official determination, or you can call or email CUHS if you just want written confirmation that your project does not need review.
+This is the form you would submit through ESTR if official determination is needed from a funder or for documentation purposes.

 If your research does involve human subjects, then it must be reviewed by CUHS.
 No research activities may begin until the CUHS review has been completed.

 What do I do if my project does need review?

 You must prepare a protocol that describes your research and submit it to CUHS through ESTR.
 Download a copy of the CUHS Protocol Template and complete all the questions.
 In most cases, you will also need to submit some consenting material; choose the appropriate document(s) as a starting point.

 Note that the requirements for consenting depend on the type of research.
 There is a category of research called “exempt” that has simplified consenting requirements.
 For more information on these requirements, please contact CUHS.
 Briefly, exempt research involves either studying normal educational practices or surveys or interviews/surveys about non-sensitive topics or collecting no identifiable information.